Painting the sound of dreams

 Her new album is all about change.
 About transformation.
 About the fact that something needs to die in order to let something new come to life.
 Like a snake needs sloughing to survive.

-We catch her on the phone while she’s having a cup of tea in her Copenhagen-based home and talk to her about her new, self-produced album.
-Why is it called “Sloughing”?
+We catch her on the phone, cup of tea in hand, at her Copenhagen home and talk to her about her new self-produced album.
+Why is it called Sloughing?

 Rethinking the symbols

-To them – and to me –, the snake and its sloughing is also a positive process, renewing yourself, transformering yourself.
-Yet, it’s not a complete change, ‘cause you’re still the same as well, Kirstine Stubbe Tegbjærg says.
+To them – and to me – the snake and its sloughing is also a positive process, renewing yourself, transforming yourself.
+Yet, it's not a complete change, 'cause you're still the same as well," says Kirstine.

-She explains that the title also refers to the fact that she was part of a band for many years and now felt that time had come to exceed the limits laid down.
+She explains that the title also refers to the fact that she was part of a band for many years and now felt the time had come to exceed the limits laid down.

-On top of that, the album was a great opportunity for her to learn new skills and achieve personal development.
-So she produced the album herself and learned a lot about drums, the rhytmic elements, grooves, and beats among other things, which gave the album more power.
+The album was also a great opportunity for her to learn new skills and develop as a person.
+So she produced the album herself and learned a lot about drums, rhythmic elements, grooves and beats, among other things, which gave the album more power.

 Pull the carpet